7 reasons wildlife lovers should visit Sri Lanka

 Sri Lanka may be cherished for its golden beaches, outstanding surf and cultural heritage sites but its national parks and surrounding warm water also provide habitats for an abundance of marine and wildlife.

-Wilpattu National Park, in northwest Sri Lanka, was closed to visitors during much of the civil war which ended in 2009.
-A four-hour drive north of Colombo, the park takes its name from sandy basins that fill with water during the rainy season.
-The lakes are known locally as 'willus'.
+Wilpattu National Park in northwest Sri Lanka was closed to visitors during much of the civil war, which ended in 2009.
+A four-hour drive north of Colombo, the park takes its name from sandy basins that fill with water during the rainy season, known locally as 'willus'.

-Wilpattu attracts far fewer visitors than Yala National Park, another popular location for viewing leopards, so is a great tip if you enjoy escaping crowds.
+Wilpattu attracts far fewer visitors than Yala National Park, another popular location for viewing leopards, so it's a great place to escape the crowds.

 Take an early morning game drive along the trails of Sri Lanka's largest national park and you may see monitor lizards basking in the sunlight, plus junglefowl and mongooses scurrying along the gravel tracks.
 Sloth bears and leopards are just two of more than 30 mammalian species inhabiting Wilpattu.

 Unlike the Pinnawala Elephant Orphanage, you're not permitted to touch or interact with the animals.
-Human visitors are welcomed into the Elephant Transit Home every three hours, from 6.00am until 6.00pm, to take a seat in the concrete grandstand.
+Human visitors are welcomed into the Elephant Transit Home every three hours to take a seat in the concrete grandstand.

-You're only allowed to watch as a line of elephants - ranging in from hip-high babies to sturdy looking five-year-olds - strides into the nearby compound to be fed.
+You're only allowed to watch as a line of elephants, ranging from hip-high babies to sturdy looking five-year-olds, parade into the nearby compound to be fed.

-The elephants tend to ignore jeeps idling by the lakeside, allowing visitors close-up views of them going about their activities.
+The elephants tend to ignore Jeeps idling by the lakeside, giving you close-up views of them going about their activities.
 Some of the animals stand eating just out of touching distance.
-This means outstanding photo opportunities, but you don't need a powerful telezoom to take punchy pictures.
+This means outstanding photo opportunities, but you don't need a powerful zoom to take punchy pictures.